benholtzman/vbr/README.md

 # The Very Broadband Rheology (VBR) Calculator

-**Licensing**: LICENSE?
+**Licensing**: MIT License (see end of this document)

 **Citing**: Manuscript in prep.
-Until publication, email Holtzman and Havlin before using for publishable research.
+Until publication, email Holtzman (benh@ldeo.columbia.edu) and Havlin (chavlin@gmail.com) before using for publishable research.
+The VBR calculator has been developed with funding from the following NSF grants (PI Holtzman unless otherwise noted): EAR 1736165 (Earthscope, co-PI C. Havlin), EAR 13-15254 (Geophysics, PI J. Davis), EAR 1056332 (Geophysics- CAREER).

 ## Overview